 My cat Buster A. Lunch was born on July 4, 2005.
 This date is fitting since he’d later make a journey to America.
 He spent his first eight years with my friend Lydia Lunch.
 She’s a passionate, confrontational and bold artist whose career spans five decades.
-Lydia has led a number of projects, including: Teenage Jesus & The Jerks, 8-Eyed Spy, 13.13, Shotgun Wedding, Big Sexy Noise, Medusa’s Bed, Retrovirus and Brutal Measures.
+Lydia has led many projects, including Teenage Jesus & The Jerks, 8-Eyed Spy, 13.13, Shotgun Wedding, Big Sexy Noise, Medusa’s Bed, Retrovirus and Brutal Measures.
 You can learn more about her here.

 Like me, Lydia Lunch used to be based in Barcelona before she moved to the United States.
 Upon her relocation, she asked me if I could keep Buster temporarily.
 At first, I was very reluctant to accept.
 As described in this article, the little guy was not too friendly.
 Whenever I visited, he’d either ignore me (or hiss) if I approached him.
 He’d even tried to claw my legs when I passed by.